Appearance

 This requires:

-- Cell type filter (T cells)
+- Cell type subset (T cells)

-- Spatial filter (tumor region)
+- Spatial subset (tumor region)

-- Expression filter (checkpoint genes)
+- Expression subset (checkpoint genes)

-Step 2: Create a Variable Set
+Step 2: Create a Signature

-- In Explorer sidebar, click Variable Sets tab
+- In Explorer sidebar, click Signatures tab

-- Click Create Variable Set
+- Click Create Signature

 Define the Gene Set